-- Preparing the Cumbria Pension Fund for organisational change resulting from Local Government Reorganisation (LGR). - Completion of the 2021/22 Cumbria LGPS Annual Accounts and Annual Report incorporating any new regulatory/technical changes. - Reviewing governance arrangements in response to financial, regulatory and structural changes. - Reviewing and updating the Fund's risks, policies and strategies. - Reviewing, measuring and delivering training to Members and Officers as outlined in the Training Plan.
+- Addressing any issues associated with the governance of Cumbria Pension Fund resulting from LGR. - Completion of the 2022/23 Cumbria LGPS Annual Accounts and Annual Report incorporating any new regulatory/technical changes. - Reviewing governance arrangements in response to financial, regulatory and structural changes. - Reviewing and updating the Fund's risks, policies and strategies; and - Reviewing, measuring and delivering training to Members and Officers as outlined in the Training Plan.

 The Cumbria LGPS Annual Report and Accounts gives further details of the Fund's performance, management structure and investment news.
-The Annual Report and Accounts 2021/22 will be published on-line when finalised (and at the latest by the statutory deadline of 1 December 2022) on the Cumbria LGPS website under 'Key Cumbria LGPS Documents' where the previous year's report is also available.
+The Annual Report and Accounts 2022/23 will be published on-line when finalised (and at the latest by the statutory deadline of 1 December 2023) on the Cumbria Pension Fund website www.cumbriapensionfund.org.